 Under the Health and Safety at Work etc Act 1974 and the Management of Health and Safety at Work Regulations 1999, employers are required to protect the health, safety and welfare of homeworkers who are employees and they should carry out a risk assessment of their work activities and take appropriate measures to reduce any associated risks.

 Much of the work carried out at home will be ‘low safety risk’ office-type work.
 Of the work equipment used at home, employers are only responsible for the equipment supplied by themselves.
-There are no regulations which state that ergonomic chairs and workstations be provided but it is common for companies to supply computers, allowing staff access to the intranet and the ability to call for technical help.
+It is common for companies to supply computers, allowing staff access to the intranet and the ability to call for technical help.

 Those employees undertaking activities such as working with adhesives or soldering, should be supplied with personal protective equipment in good condition, should the risk assessment show that it is needed.
 It should not be forgotten that many workers who are based at home but travel to meetings, such as sales reps and business consultants, will probably spend a great deal of their time driving.
 This may be in fleet cars (in which case the company vehicle policy should ensure that maintenance is up-to-date and that the driver is regularly asked to show his licence) but many will be driving their own cars for which they reclaim mileage.